 Motivate your student to be proactive in setting and achieving career goals.

 The earlier a career is chosen, the sooner your student will know if it is a good fit.
 Long-term planning will keep your student on the right track.
-Planning will also increase awareness of job market demand, salary ranges, long-range opportunities, skills required, etc. It is also important for your student to have some idea of the next step after graduation.
+Research will also increase awareness of job market demand, salary ranges, long-range opportunities, skills required, etc. It is also important for your student to have some idea of the next step after graduation.
 Have your student contact Career Services early so he or she can get the most help with preparation for employment and life after college.

-Encourage your student to make academics a high priority from the beginning.
+Remind your student to make academics a high priority from the beginning.

-While it is important to allow for an adjustment period, keep in mind that one semester with a low GPA will adversely affect your student's overall GPA.
+While it is important to allow for an adjustment period, keep in mind that one semester with a low GPA can adversely affect your student's overall GPA.
 It is much easier to maintain a good GPA than it is to take multiple semesters to bring it back up.